 The recent Penguin 2.0 update has put all the SEO experts in a fix.
 There are numerous questions running in their minds; what is the difference between Penguin 1.0 and the latest 2.0 version?
 What exactly Penguin 2.0 is going to filter?
 What if my site is hit?
 Should I recover it?
 If yes, then how should I recover it?
 If no, then should I start afresh with a new domain?
 These questions just keep on ringing in their minds and a number of SEO experts have revealed their confusion regarding the latest update.

-On the other hand, Penguin 2.0 update was all about penalizing websites with high volume of money keywords in Anchor text, manipulative link building tactics and focuses on back link patterns.
+On the other hand, the Penguin 2.0 update was all about penalizing websites with the high volume of money keywords in the Anchor text, manipulative link building tactics and focuses on backlink patterns.
 It is a much deeper algorithmic update and picks up sites which use link spam for their benefits and simply flushes them out.

 Here are a few prominent features of Penguin 2.0 update:

 - It looks for Footprints and Ratios- What confused numerous SEO experts is the fact that while you can spot websites which has been penalized by Penguin 2.0 on the basis of anchor text issues at the same time you cannot help but notice some sites with high volume of money keywords in Anchor text did not get penalize at all!
 This is what made the experts ask that on what basis was the Penguin 2.0 filtering websites?
 Recent research of the statistics pointed that it is Google which scans the websites on basis of its normal ranking algorithm for a particular keyword and then runs it through Penguin 2.0 which further issues red flags to the sites if the ratios and averages found unnatural and it is these sites which end up getting penalized.
 Then again the positions are awarded accordingly.